Effective Ways To Give A Good First Impression In Business

 Be on time

 When traveling to the meeting, make sure you are punctual and arrive early if possible.
-Get to know the route you will be taking so you don’t get lost on the way, and take into account traffic and parking spots.
+Get to know the route you will be taking so you don’t get lost on the way, and take into account traffic and parking spots limited by car park markings.
 You need time to prepare yourself when you arrive, such as heading to the restroom to make sure you look presentable, and to gain composure.
 Arriving late and disheveled is not the way to guarantee a good first impression.

 Focus on your presentation